Charyn National Park

+The park also protects relic Sogdian Ash groves, offering a glimpse of ancient vegetation.
+Parts of the Charyn National Park are designated for recreational activities, drawing visitors for hiking, sightseeing, and nature observation.
+The park's biodiversity and landscapes make it an important ecological and geological site in Kazakhstan.

 Topography

 The park is long and thin, protecting both banks of the Charyn River for 50 km, but only to a width of 3 km.
 The Charyn River at this point runs southwest to northeast through arid foothills of the Tian Shan Mountains 30 km to the south.
 The canyon reaches 370 meters in depth, and its base is approximately 1,100 meters above sea level.
 The park protects four main sites: